Overview

 Publications

-Griffith EE, Lepore M, Monin JK.
-(2023).
-“Community Based Participatory Research Empowers People Living with Dementia to be Research Collaborators.”
-The Gerontologist, gnad047.
+Community-Based Participatory Research Empowers People Living with Dementia to be Research Collaborators.

 Griffith EE.
 (2023).
 “Recruiting Participants for Dementia Research Without Saying ‘Dementia’: A Site Study in Central Mexico.”
 In: Anthropological Perspectives on Aging, BM Howell & RP Harrod eds., University of Press of Florida.